 - Keeping your elbows close to your body, slowly curl the left dumbbell upward, across your body, and toward your left shoulder.

-- Pause for a second at the top of the lift, squeeze your biceps, then lower the weights under control.
+- Pause at the top of the lift for a second, squeeze your biceps, and then lower the weights under control.

-- Repeat with your right arm and continuously do alternating arms.
+- Repeat this with your right arm and continuously alternate your arms.

 3. Hammer Preacher Curl